 For our honeymoon, we picked Japan, and of course, we were going to use Airbnb.
 Several months before departure, we selected our favourite spots in various cities.
-Excitement was building for our best adventure yet.
+The excitement was building for our best adventure yet.

 48 hours before landing in Tokyo